 “The quality of the applications we received for the showcase is testament to the level of innovation that is taking place every day around the region.
 We can’t wait for everyone attending VentureFest to have the chance meet the innovators in person on November 14 and to interact with the big ideas close up.”

-Entry is free of charge here and is open to all businesses in the North East – regardless of size, sector or stage of development.
+Entry is free of charge here and is open to all businesses in the North East with innovations – regardless of size, sector or stage of development.
 Closing date for entries is Thursday, August 31.
 Selected companies will be given exhibition space at the event and will benefit from various activities designed to raise their profile and maximise the opportunity.
 In previous years the event has showcased everything from a seaweed farm to fingerprint biometric readers and from wheelchair adaptations to 3D scanning booths.

 Two companies who were selected for the Innovation Showcase in 2016 urged others to apply for this year’s exhibition after experiencing the impact of the event on their businesses.